 - Is our traditional understanding of hell biblical?
 Answer: No

-- Are Genesis chapters 1-11 meant to be understood historically?
+- Are the Genesis creation and flood meant to be understood historically?
 Answer: No

 - Is the Bible equal to ‘God’s word’ (inerrancy)?
 Answer: No

 - Are those who never heard of Jesus ‘lost’?
 Answer: No

 As I worked through many other questions as part of my journey from fundamentalism, I attended a conservative evangelical college and received a degree in Biblical-Historical Studies and even took some seminary classes.
 Parts of my journey from fundamentalism were very scary, but gradually I discovered that much of the baggage I had accepted along with the message of Jesus was not legitimate.